Urban-Meteorology-Reading/UMEP-Workshop/source/LocalScale/SUEWS3.rst

 **Activity**

--  In this tutorial you model spatial variations of local scale surface energy and water balance
+-  In this tutorial you model spatial variations in the local scale surface energy and water balance

 -  `Tutorial link <https://umep-docs.readthedocs.io/projects/tutorial/en/latest/Tutorials/SuewsSpatial.html>`__